AbhishekKumar-0311/EDA-LendingClub-Credit-Default-Analysis/README.md

 ### Abstract :

-The Credit Default Analysis is performed on customer data of LendingClub to understand the driver features behind loan default or bad loans.
+The Credit Default Analysis is performed on customer data of LendingClub to identify the driver features of loan defaulters.

 ### Business Objective :